ckormanyos/real-time-cpp/examples/chapter04_04/readme.md

 serial SPI(TM) port axpander chip of type MICROCHIP(R) MCP23S17.
 The PWM based LED is toggled via the dimming of the PWM duty cycle.

+The port expander chip is controlled with SPI(TM).
+In this particular example, an all-software bus has been developed using four microcontroller port pins toggled manually.
+This SPI(TM) communication class itself is derived from a communication base class that provides a uniform interface for rudimentary byte read and write functions.

 # Application Description

 The application places five LED base class pointers in an